javad-amin/translation-api/README.md

 # Simple instruction for testing the code.

-Run the following commands to install the packages:
+Run the following command to install the packages:

 ```
 npm install
 ```

-Create a database in mysql.

-Source the envirement variables:
+Create a database in mysql and then source the envirement variables:

 ```
 cp .env-setup-example .env-setup